-Neurodegenerative means that neurons gradually degenerate (cease to function or function inappropriately and eventually die).
-This impacts the neuron-to-neuron connections, called synapses, which are how messages are passed along in your brain.
-This “disconnect” can result in a range of dysfunction.
+Neurodegenerative means that neurons (which are brain cells) gradually degenerate (cease to function or function inappropriately, and, eventually die).
+This death of brain cells impairs the neuron-to-neuron connections, called synapses—which is where and how messages are passed along in your brain).
+This “disconnect” can results in a range of dysfunction.

 - Alzheimer’s disease

 - frontotemporal lobar degeneration, including: frontotemporal dementia; Pick’s disease; supranuclear palsy; corticobasal degeneration; medication side effects; depression; vitamin B12 deficiency; chronic alcoholism; certain tumors or infections of the brain; blood clots pressing on the brain; metabolic imbalances, including thyroid, kidney and liver disorders